mbaumer/us_hep_funding/docs/_states/MN.md

 [Back to top](#top)
 ## MN-05 -- Rep. Ilhan Omar (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MN-05)
 ### Committees
-Ilhan Omar is the #12 Republican on the House Subcommittee on Higher Education and Workforce Development
+Ilhan Omar is the #12 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```